Pylons/pyramid/docs/narr/traversal.rst

     request with a ``PATH_INFO`` variable of ``/a/b/c`` maps to the traversal sequence ``[u'a', u'b', u'c']``.
-Note that each of the path segments in the sequence is converted to Unicode using the UTF-8 decoding (if the decoding fails, a :exc:`TypeError` is raised).
+Note that each of the path segments in the sequence is converted to Unicode using the UTF-8 decoding; if the decoding fails, a :exc:`TypeError` is raised.

 #.  :term:`Traversal` begins at the root object returned by the root
     factory.
 For the traversal sequence ``[u'a', u'b', u'c']``, the